LeeHounshell/BatBot/README.md

 The README.md in the 'robot' folder of this project lists the parts needed to make BatBot.
 [Robot README](https://github.com/LeeHounshell/BatBot/blob/master/robot/README.md)

-The README.md in the 'jetson_nano' folder of this project details the AI architeture.
+The README.md in the 'jetson_nano' folder of this project details the AI architecture.
 [Jetson Nano README](https://github.com/LeeHounshell/BatBot/blob/master/jetson_nano/README.md)

-The README.md in the 'batbot_app' folder of this project details the Android architeture.
+The README.md in the 'batbot_app' folder of this project details the Android architecture.
 [Android app README](https://github.com/LeeHounshell/BatBot/blob/master/batbot_app/README.md)

 See https://www.elegoo.com/product/arduinocarv3-0/ for the Elegoo Car details.